splunk/public-o11y-docs/synthetics/test-config/auth.rst

 * The plain-text secret key, which is visible as an embedded string in the test target's QR code when you view the QR code as a URL string.
 For example, if the QR code is ``otpauth://totp/Slack:<username>@<somedomain>?secret=<long-string>&issuer=<app-name>&algorithm=SHA1&digits=6&period=30``, the secret key is ``<long-string>``.

-Save the secret key in a global variable
+Save the secret key in a global variable of type TOTP
 ------------------------------------------------------------------

 There are two ways to create a global variable: